AMSTERDAM – WHY GO?

 Amsterdam is just the place for a naughty weekend, with its Rembrandts, rich architecture and risqué red light area.
 Grab a cycle and go for a spin around the city on two wheels as the locals do to get the best feel for this canal-threaded Venice of the North.

-Perhaps more a must see than a must do, Amsterdam is also famous for its so-called “brown” cafes selling more than just coffee.
-Some 240 specially licensed coffee shops dispense marijuana alongside the cappuccino, should you wish to indulge.
-Or try the Heineken Experience, a multimedia glimpse at how one of Holland’s biggest exports is made.
+Amsterdam is also famous for its so-called “brown” cafes selling more than just coffee – and we’re not talking apple cake.
+Some 240 specially licensed coffee shops dispense marijuana, space cakes and ganja cookies alongside the cappuccino, should you wish to indulge.
+Prefer a glass of something thirst quenching?
+Then try the Heineken Experience, a multimedia glimpse at how one of Holland’s biggest exports is made.
 You’ll get to taste the brew at the end of your tour.